-Learning to Code at Camp Hokulea
+Learning to Code at Camp Hokukea

-This summer at Camp Hokulea we will be running a coding class during our morning activities.
+This summer at Camp Hokukea we will be running a coding class during our morning activities.
 The class will be focused upon learning the fundamentals of programming both the concepts and terminology, The course will primarily be using the Scratch software.
 It is designed to help children learn to imagine, reason with common sense, and work with computers, while building real interactive games and movies using code.

 Scratch, developed out of MIT Media Lab is a visual programming language and online community where users can create online projects and make them into anything by coding with simple drag and drop coding blocks.
-Hokulea encourages our campers to explore and try something new everyday and aspires to guide kids in discovering the joy in innovation and creativity.
+Hokukea encourages our campers to explore and try something new everyday and aspires to guide kids in discovering the joy in innovation and creativity.
 After summer is over kids will be able to keep their Scratch account and continue building new projects year-round building their skills if they so choose.

-Our summer coding curriculum was designed and developed by Hokulea’s Christopher Clark.
+Our summer coding curriculum was designed and developed by Hokukea’s Christopher Clark.
 When not on the soccer field Chris has a passion for teaching coding, he has built web apps, and digital libraries for educators out of Harvard Innovation lab and specializes in frontend development.

 7 reasons kids should learn to <code/>: